shivkanthb/auxiliary-cli/README.md

 aux assist <user input>
 ```
 Displays the cli command for doing the task requested by the user
 the `assist` flag is optional.
 It can work without it too!
+The generated command is copied to your clipboard too.
+So cmd+v to paste and execute 🚀

 ![samples](https://auxiliarytoolsassets.s3-us-west-1.amazonaws.com/Screen+Shot+2020-08-09+at+12.44.45+PM.png)